 November 15, 2018

 When other regions of Canada and world are struck with major environmental and natural disasters, communities, first responders and the media rush to their aid.
-Not so for the Inuit and other Indigenous peoples of our country who have already experienced life-threatening emergencies on many levels, and are now at the front lines of the slow, multifaceted disaster that is climate change.
-Because temperatures in the Arctic are rising faster than anywhere else in the world, we must look to the experiences of Inuit as a harbinger of what is to come and seek their guidance on how to live more sustainably.
+Not so for the Inuit and other Indigenous peoples of our country, who have already experienced life-threatening emergencies on many levels, and are now at the front lines of the slow, multifaceted disaster that is climate change.
+Because temperatures in the Arctic are rising faster than anywhere else in the world, we must look to the experiences of Inuit as a harbinger of what is to come, and seek their guidance on how to live more sustainably.

 Virtually every community across the North is now struggling to cope with extreme coastal erosion, thawing permafrost, and rapid destructive runoff, which particularly affects coastal communities in Alaska and in northern and western Canada.
 Despite our cold northern winters, sea ice remains in rapid decline.
 Glacial melt, long relied on for drinking water, is now unpredictable.
 In one stunning case, the Kaskawulsh Glacier in the Yukon has receded so far that its meltwater has changed direction, flowing south toward the Gulf of Alaska and the Pacific Ocean instead of north toward the Bering Sea.
 Ice that used to serve as our winter highways is giving way and invasive species are travelling much further north than ever before.
 While the impact and extent of each change varies across the North, the trends are consistent.
 The change is not just coming, it is already here.

 Melting Arctic ice has also attracted the attention of foreign governments, researchers and corporations who see an opportunity to access its wealth of resources.
-But, this interest has to be better informed by awareness of what is happening to Indigenous communities who are trying to cope with the grave reality of their changing environment.
+But, this interest has to be better informed by awareness of what is happening to Indigenous communities, who are trying to cope with the grave reality of their changing environment.

 Recently, the United Nations Intergovernmental Panel on Climate Change (IPCC) issued a special report on the impacts of global warming 1.5°C above pre-industrial levels.
 The report paints a stark picture: humans have already caused approximately 1.0°C of global warming and without an immediate and concerted effort to reduce greenhouse gas emissions, the 1.5°C threshold will be reached sometime between 2030 and 2052.
 In order to arrest this dangerous trajectory, the world has to take note of what is happening in the Arctic — because what happens in the Arctic does not stay in the Arctic.
 Arctic ice is the planet’s air conditioner; as it melts, that air conditioner is breaking down, creating havoc around the world.